Lamar Jackson Trade: "Anything Possible"

 And I’m saying that as a Jets fan.

-Jeremy Fowler mentioned in the article that the Ravens could give Jackson the “Non-exclusive” tag which would allow other teams to present an offer sheet.
-The Ravens would then have the opportunity to match that sheet, if they don’t then they would receive two first-round picks.
+Jeremy Fowler mentioned in the article that the Ravens could give Jackson the “non-exclusive” franchise tag which would allow other teams to present an offer sheet.
+The Ravens would then have the opportunity to match that sheet, and if they don’t then they would receive two first-round picks.

 I don’t see that happening for one very simple reason.
 If I’m the Ravens, I’m probably looking for more than two first-round picks for the former MVP.

-Seattle got multiple firsts, seconds, and a combination of players for Russell Wilson.
-The Texans got three first-round picks and more for Watson from the Browns.
+The Seattle Seahawks received multiple firsts, seconds, and a combination of players for Russell Wilson last year from the Denver Broncos.
+The Houston Texans got three first-round picks and more for Watson from the Browns.
 There are plenty of examples of teams getting more for poorer players.

 I think if you want Lamar Jackson, the price starts at three first-round picks and goes from there, and that’s one hell of a commitment if you need to fully guarantee a $250 million contract to a QB who’s finished the last two years missing games through injury.